sebastienrousseau/dotfiles.github.io/docs/fr/alias/git/README.md

 | glw | `git log --since=1-week-ago` | Show the log of the recent week |
 | gly | `git log --since=1-year-ago` | Show the log of the recent year |

-## Aliases to switch branches or restore working tree files
+## Switch branches or restore working tree files

 | Alias | Command | Description |
 | ----- | ----- | ----- |